Commercial policy

 A commercial policy (also referred to as a trade policy or international trade policy) is a government's policy governing international trade.
 Commercial policy is an all encompassing term that is used to cover topics which involve international trade.
 Trade policy is often described in terms of a scale between the extremes of free trade (no restrictions on trade) on one side and protectionism (high restrictions to protect local producers) on the other.
 A common commercial policy can sometimes be agreed by treaty within a customs union, as with the European Union's common commercial policy and in Mercosur.

 A nation's commercial policy will include and take into account the policies adopted by that nation's government while negotiating international trade.
 There are several factors that can affect a nation's commercial policy, all of which can affect international trade policies.

 Theories on international trade policy

-Trade policy has been controversial since the days of Mercantilism.
+Trade policy has been controversial since the days of mercantilism.
 Economics (or political economy) has developed in major part as an effort to make clear various effects of trade policies.
 See International trade theory.
-Hottest topic in economic policy is upgrading in Global Value Chains.
+The hottest topic in economic policy is upgrading in Global Value Chains.